 Price risk is the risk of fluctuation in market values of investments from influences specific to a particular investment or from influences on the market as a whole.
-Price risk includes interest rate risk and foreign currency risk.
-Market price risk is managed by the Fund through the use of diversified investment portfolios traded on various markets and across various industries.
-Assuming all other variables are held constant, a ten percent change in market values of all public equities would change the fair value of the Fund by \$47.1 million.
+Price risk is managed by the Fund through the use of diversified investment portfolios traded on various markets and across various industries.
+Assuming all other variables are held constant, a ten percent change in market values of all public equities would change the fair value of the Fund by \$43.1 million.

-Value of Public Equities \$ Percentage Change % Impact on Fair Value of the Master Trust \$ Fund's Pro-rated Share % Pro-rated Impact on Fair Value of the Fund \$ 1,470.6 m 10 147.1 31.9984 47.1 m
+Value of Public Equities Percentage Change Impact on Fair Value of the Master Trust Fund's Pro-rated Share Pro-rated Impact on Fair Value of the Fund

+\$ % \$ % \$

+2016 1,370.7 m 10 137.1 m 31.4671 43.1 m

-2015 (iii) Credit Risk
+(iii) Credit Risk